How Notifications Work

-You can also mark some updates you've already seen as unread:
+You can also mark some updates you've already seen as unread from the Previous notifications:

 Tucked between New For You and Previous Notifications is a section called Don't Forget.
 Set aside notifications that you don't want to lose track of!

-When you hover to the right of a notification, you'll see a small button with a hand that has a string tied around a finger.
-Click on that and your notification will create a Don't Forget section.
+When you hover over the notification, you'll see a small button with a hand that has a string tied around a finger.
+Click that icon and your notification will be moved to a Don't Forget section.
 You can add both read and unread notifications to Don't Forget:

 Items stay in Don’t Forget until you decide you’re done with them — even if new comments roll in.

 If you’ve put something in Don’t Forget, we know it's something important that you don't want to fall through the cracks!
 So if a new comment rolls in, we will not move it back to New For You.
 That'll show up as something you haven't seen before, in the New For You section.
 If you go read it, it will not have an effect on what you've set aside in Don't Forget:

 And here's an example of how it looks to remember a comment:

 Click your avatar in the upper-right and click the